 Current Chevrolet Malibu

-Four Malibu trim levels are offered: LS, LT, LTZ and Eco.
-The base LS is nicely equipped with alloy wheels, cruise control, air-conditioning and a power driver-seat height adjuster.
-The LT has three sublevels (1LT, 2LT and 3LT) that add perks like dual-zone automatic climate control, a power driver seat, a 7-inch touchscreen, the MyLink interface with smartphone integration and upgraded audio with iPod/USB connectivity.
-The LTZ boasts leather upholstery and heated front seats.
-Aside from its hybrid hardware, the Eco is equipped much like a 1LT.
-Options, depending on trim, include xenon headlights, a navigation system, Pioneer audio and safety features such as lane-departure warning and rear cross-traffic alert.
+The 2013-2015 Malibu offered four trim levels: LS, LT, LTZ and Eco.
+The base LS came equipped with alloy wheels, cruise control, air-conditioning and a power driver-seat height adjuster.
+The LT had three sublevels (1LT, 2LT and 3LT) that added perks such as dual-zone automatic climate control, a power driver seat, a 7-inch touchscreen, MyLink interface with smartphone integration and upgraded audio with iPod-USB connectivity.
+The LTZ boasted leather upholstery and heated front seats.
+Aside from its hybrid hardware, the Eco was equipped much like a 1LT.
+Options, depending on trim, included xenon headlights, a navigation system, Pioneer audio, and safety features such as lane departure warning and rear cross-traffic alert.

-In reviews of the latest Chevrolet Malibu, we've identified its ride quality and refinement as particularly strong points.
-Impacts rarely filter into the cabin, which remains whisper-quiet at highway speeds.
-Moreover, all Malibus enjoy an abundance of soft-touch materials, decent-quality switchgear and an attractive dashboard.
-The main downside is a relative lack of rear-seat legroom.
-Overall, the Malibu doesn't fully stand out from the talented crowd in this segment, but it's still a solid choice for family sedan shoppers.
+In our testing, we identified the Malibu's ride quality and refinement as particularly strong points.
+Impacts rarely filtered into the cabin, which remained whisper-quiet at highway speeds.
+Moreover, all Malibus enjoyed an abundance of soft-touch materials, decent-quality switchgear and an attractive dashboard.
+The main downside was a relative lack of rear-seat legroom.
+Overall, this generation Malibu doesn't fully stand out from the talented crowd in this segment, but it's still a solid choice for family sedan shoppers.